 Whilst under the previous regulation, work equipment needs to be adequately maintained, under regulation 9 of this regulation, the load-bearing or lifting components of the equipment need to be regularly examined by a commitment person.

 The duties under this regulation include, “suitable and sufficient assessment of the risk to the Health and Safety of employees”.

-Health and Safety has to be more than just complying with the law, it has to be about breeding a safety culture, owned by workers and management alike.
+Health and Safety have to be more than just complying with the law, it has to be about breeding a safety culture, owned by workers and management alike.

 Edmund Burke, Irish orator, philosopher, & politician (1729 – 1797)